XAU

 Gold All-Time High: A History of Records

-The first major all-time high in the free-trading era came on January 21, 1980, when gold spiked to $850 per ounce amid double-digit inflation, the Iranian hostage crisis, and the Soviet invasion of Afghanistan.
-That record stood for nearly 28 years.
+The record has been reset many times over the past five decades, and each peak reflects a different global crisis.
+The first major high of the free-trading era came on January 21, 1980, when gold spiked to $850 per ounce amid double-digit inflation, the Iran hostage crisis, and the Soviet invasion of Afghanistan.
+That nominal record stood for nearly 28 years until the 2008 financial crisis carried gold past it.

 Central Bank Buying

-Geopolitical Uncertainty
+Geopolitical Shocks

-Inflation & Real Rates
+Fed Policy & Real Rates

-ETF & Investment Demand
+ETF & Retail Demand

 Data provided by MetalCharts, a free precious metals tracking platform offering real-time prices, interactive charts, historical data, and portfolio tools for gold, silver, platinum, palladium, and copper.
 Prices sourced from major global exchanges including COMEX, LBMA, and LME, updated continuously during market hours.